 Open up a Savings Account

 Go to a bank (most of which have special packages regarding minor savings accounts) and get references to the fees and requirements.
 Usually, they just ask for identification and parents/guardians’ approval if you’re under 18.
-This is where you will be keeping money that you are going to be saving.
+This is where you will be keeping the money that you are going to be saving.

 Select a Portion of Your Check to Spend